English Language Development Programs and Resources offered by the Public Diplomacy Section

 English Language Teaching (ELT) Professionals in Turkmenistan

 The State Department’s Office of English Language Programs in Washington, DC, with the support of Congressional funding, has developed three programs that can bring ELT professionals to universities and other educational institutions in Central Asia.
-If your institution is interested in hosting a Fellow, and is willing to work with the Public Affairs Section in Turkmenistan, please contact the Public Affairs Section.
+If your institution is interested in hosting a Fellow and is willing to work with the Public Affairs Section in Turkmenistan, please contact the Public Diplomacy Section.

 English Language Fellows: The English Language Fellow Program recruits qualified English as a Foreign Language (EFL) teachers to teach English in universities and institutions for one year according to the needs of the host institution.
 Fellows are Americans with an M.A. degree in Teaching English as a Foreign Language/Teaching English as a Second Language (TEFL/TESL).